rancher/k3k/docs/development.md

-  test-unit                      Run the unit tests (skips the e2e) test-controller                Run the controller tests (pkg/controller) test-e2e                       Run the e2e tests build-crds                     Build the CRDs specs docs                           Build the CRDs docs lint                           Find any linting issues in the project validate                       Validate the project checking for any dependency or doc mismatch install                        Install K3k with Helm on the targeted Kubernetes cluster
+  test-unit                      Run the unit tests (skips the e2e) test-controller                Run the controller tests (pkg/controller) test-e2e                       Run the e2e tests generate                       Generate the CRDs specs docs                           Build the CRDs and CLI docs lint                           Find any linting issues in the project validate                       Validate the project checking for any dependency or doc mismatch install                        Install K3k with Helm on the targeted Kubernetes cluster